-Compass Group PLC – Annual report – 30 September 2020
+Compass Group PLC – Annual report – 30 September 2022

 Industry: support services

-9 GOODWILL (extract)
+8 GOODWILL (extract)

+The UK CGU is sensitive to reasonably possible changes in key assumptions.
+Most of the UK goodwill arose in 2000 on the Granada transaction.
+The estimated recoverable amount of the Group’s operations in the UK exceeds its carrying value by £535m (2021: £102m).
 The associated impact of changes in key assumptions on the impairment assessment is presented in the table below.
 The sensitivity analysis presented is prepared on the basis that a change in each key assumption would not have a consequential impact on other assumptions used in the impairment review.

 Other than as disclosed above, the directors do not consider that any reasonably possible changes in the key assumptions would cause the value in use of the net operating assets of the individually significant CGUs disclosed above to fall below their carrying values.